Nzii3/server-manager-docs/updates/v3-rebrand.md

 The release of Sentry is slated for mid-January 2024, the goal being January 7th.

 ## Data Migration
-Regrettably, server data, encompassing cases, giveaways, templates, suggestions, form data, and more, will not be automatically transferred.
-Servers currently using Server Manager will experience a data reset upon joining Sentry, initiating a fresh start.
+Regrettably, server data, encompassing cases, giveaways, suggestions, form data, and more, will not be automatically transferred. **Templates data can be requested to transfer upon the server owner's request by contacting us in our [development server](https://r.nziie.xyz/sentry-support)**.
+Servers currently using Server Manager will experience a data reset upon joining Sentry, initiating a fresh start - this will happen when Sentry's code is put into the bot.
+Server Manager's code is currently in the bot but the bot is branded as Sentry at the moment.

 > If you wish to obtain your server's data from Server Manager's database, please direct message me before ~January 10th.
 Include your server's ID for verification.
 Please note that data retrieval is limited to server owners for privacy reasons, and co-owners or administrators are excluded.